/

 During menopause, your body goes through big changes in hormones, especially a drop in estrogen.
 This change in hormones can have a lot of effects on your body, like changing the bacteria in your gut.

-Your gut microbiome—a community of beneficial bacteria—is vital to your health.
+Your gut microbiome, which is a community of beneficial bacteria, is vital to your health.
 This microbiome imbalance can cause digestive issues, weight gain, and infection susceptibility.

 Gut health and menopause are complexly linked by hormones, bacteria, and other factors.
 Probiotics may help with menopause-related health issues.